dotkernel/api-documentation/docs/book/v7/extended-features/core-and-app.md

 # Core and App code structure

+## Summary

+From version 6.0 onward the project is split into **Core**, which holds the low-level business logic and infrastructure, and **App**, where you build your own features.
+The split supports a Headless Platform architecture and keeps project-specific code separate from the framework's foundations.

+## Details

 Since version 6.0, the project is split into two main parts: **App** and **Core**.

 When you start a new project, there are chances that the requirements are not defined well.